rahulkfernandes/rahulkfernandes/README.md

 - 👀 I’m interested in **Machine Learning, Data Science, Mathematics and Software Development**

-- 🌱 I’m currently learning **Mathematics for Data Science and Web Development**
+- 🌱 I’m currently learning **Web Development and Mathematics for Data Science**

 - 📫 How to reach me **rahulkfernandes@gmail.com**